Black Bears Emerging from Winter Dens

 - Removing backyard bird feeders from April through November – birds have plenty of wild food sources during this time;

 - Locking garbage in a bear-proof trash bin or storing trash containers in a locked garage or shed until the morning of trash pickup;

-- Storing cooking grills inside or keeping them clean of food residue; and
+- Storing cooking grills inside and keeping them clean of food residue.

-“Keeping bears wild is a community effort that benefits people as well as our largest native land mammal,” Wildlife and Heritage Service Director Paul Peditto said.
-“Using care to avoid attracting bears now will help keep them wild and keep everyone as safe as possible throughout the year and ensure they remain in the wild.”
+“Keeping bears wild continues to be a community effort that benefits bears and people,” said Wildlife and Heritage Service Director Paul Peditto.
+“Using care to avoid attracting bears now will help keep them away throughout the year and ensure they remain in the wild.”